stbui02/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
-2. `cd lecture1` changes the directory to the "lecture1" folder.
+2. `cd lecture1` while in the `/home directory changes the directory to the "lecture1" folder.
 ```
 [user@sahara ~]$ cd lecture1/
 [user@sahara ~/lecture1]$
 ```
 3. When using the command with a file as an argument, in this case a txt file, the command will return "Not a directory".
 Since the command expects a directory as an argument inputting a file results in an error.
+This command is used in the "lecture1" directory.
 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory